j-tesla/virtual-piano/README.md

 # virtual-piano
-A keyboard-controlled or mouse-controlled virtual piano built with JavaScript (HTML and CSS too, obviously).
+A keyboard-controlled or mouse-controlled virtual piano built with JavaScript (HTML and CSS too, obviously)....

 ![piano image](piano-img.png)